Author + information

 - Ugo Limbruno, MDn,

-- CYCLE Investigators
+- on behalf of the CYCLE Investigators

 - aUnità Operativa di Cardiologia, Ospedale GB Morgagni, Forlì, Italy

 - bDepartment of Cardiovascular Research, IRCCS—Istituto di Ricerche Farmacologiche Mario Negri, Milan, Italy

 - eCardiologia e UTIC, Ospedale Regionale Umberto Parini, Aosta, Italy

 - fUnità Operativa di Cardiologia, Ospedali Riuniti Villa Sofia, Palermo, Italy